flopezag/fiware-murano/docker/README.md

 Take the Container ID and execute `docker stop b8e1de41deb5` or `docker kill b8e1de41deb5`.
 Note that you will lose any data that was being used in Aiakos using this method.

 Now is time to execute the container.
 This time, we take advantage of the docker compose.
 Just execute `docker-compose up` to launch the architecture.
 You can take a look to the log generated executing `docker-compose logs`.
-If you want to get the result of the acceptance tests, just execute `docker cp docker_fiware-murano-acceptance_1:/opt/fiware-murano/test/acceptance/testreport .`

 ----
-## 3. Run Acceptance tests
+## 2. Run Acceptance tests

 Taking into account that you download the repository from GitHub (See Section **1.
 The Fastest Way**).
 This method will launch a container to run the E2E tests of the fiware-murano component, previously you should launch or configure a FIWARE Lab access.
 You have to define the following environment variables: